Chapter I. Following The Nuance Flow

 It is crucial not to overlook the factor of time.

-Judgments made in a few brief moments are highly prone to error.
+Judgments made from brief snapshots are highly prone to error.

-This is a fundamentally “statistical” process, requiring observation of consistency across many different situations.
+This is a fundamentally “statistical” process—one that requires observing consistency across many different situations over time.

-The remainder – the chaotic unconscious, with all its diversity and psychological complexity – depends on each person’s developmental journey.
+The remainder – with all its diversity and psychological complexity – depends on each person’s developmental journey.

 In the next section, prepare to follow me into deeper waters of theory.
 I will present it in the most concise and original form possible – like a steel framework – so that you have a firm point of support before we move on to observe the vivid, lived stories of the Ego that follow.